karamoko17/Challenge_Web_Mining/README.md

 ## 🎶SISE'zam - Tailored tracks for your data-enhanced listening
-**Music recommandation app**
+**Music recommendation app**
 SISE'zam is a music recognition application that goes beyond simple track identification.
-Leveraging machine leanring technologies, it analyzes the genre and lyrics of nearly 29000 songs to generate personalized recommendations.
-Our algorithm is using cutting-edge techniques such as vector embeddings, clustering, APIs and Natural Language Processing to provide you the best recommandations.
+Leveraging machine learning technologies, it analyzes the genre and lyrics of nearly 29000 songs to generate personalized recommendations.
+Our algorithm is using cutting-edge techniques such as vector embeddings, clustering, APIs and Natural Language Processing to provide you with the best recommendations.

 ## Table of Contents
 - [Key Features](#key-features)
 - [Installation](#installation)
 - [Usage Guide](#usage-guide)